-7.2.1 Approach A: Estimate impact of the policy on the national vehicle fleet

-Approach A is a simple approach to calculate GHG (CO2 only) impacts where only aggregated data are available.
-It is appropriate to use Approach A where the activity data on annual fuel consumption are available as an unspecified mix of gasoline, diesel and/or other transport fuels.
-If it is known or assumed that freight transportation is mainly powered with diesel fuel, Approach B should be applied.

-Where this is the case, follow the four steps below:

-Step 1: Align geographic aggregation

-Confirm that the geographic aggregation of the activity data on annual fuel consumption is the same as the geographic level at which the policy will be applied.
-In most cases the geographic aggregation is the national border.
-The simplified Approach A ignores upstream emissions from fuels, whether or not these occur within the national borders.

-Where activity data on fuel use are available at a smaller geographic aggregation, such as for a region or a province, the same calculation method described here can be used to calculate base year emissions for a regional or provincial policy.
+- 1 factor when calculating the emissions following Figure 7.3 above.
+For example, in a country that applies a - 2 biogenic share of 5% in transport fuels, the emission factor is reduced by 5%.
+It is important that, where - 3 biofuels are relevant, this simplification is transparently indicated for monitoring and reporting purposes - 4 (see Chapter 11).
+A more comprehensive way to assess the emissions of biofuels within the ground - 5 transport system is depicted in Approach C (see Sections 7.3 and 8.2.3). - 6 7.2.1 Approach A: Estimate impact of the policy on the national vehicle fleet - 7 Approach A is a simple approach to calculate GHG (CO2 only) impacts where only aggregated data are - 8 available.
+It is appropriate to use Approach A where the activity data on annual fuel consumption are - 9 available as an unspecified mix of gasoline, diesel and/or other transport fuels.
+If it is known or assumed - 10 that freight transportation is mainly powered with diesel fuel, Approach B should be applied. - 11 Where this is the case, follow the four steps below: - 12 Step 1: Align geographic aggregation - 13 Confirm that the geographic aggregation of the activity data on annual fuel consumption is the same as - 14 the geographic level at which the policy will be applied.
+In most cases the geographic aggregation is the - 15 national border.
+The simplified Approach A ignores upstream emissions from fuels, whether or not these - 16 occur within the national borders.18 - 17 Where activity data on fuel use are available at a smaller geographic aggregation, such as for a region or - 18 a province, the same calculation method described here can be used to calculate base year emissions for - 19 a regional or provincial policy.

-Step 2: Compile activity data
+20 Step 2: Compile activity data

-The activity data are the annual fuel quantity combusted by vehicles for ground transport ( $F_y$ ).
-In this approach, the user obtains aggregated data for all vehicle fuel types together, in energy units (TJ or similar).
-Users can obtain the data from, in order of priority: 1) the national energy balance or similar national energy statistics, 2) a data collection process or 3) international sources.

-During the compilation of activity data, it is also necessary to select any conversion factors needed to convert the fuel use data into units that are compatible for multiplication with the emission factor.
-The default IPCC emission factors are expressed in units of kgCO2/TJ on a net calorific basis (i.e., NCVs are applied in order to determine the usable heat energy released through the combustion), so fuel activity data should be in energy units.
-It is important to determine whether the energy units are expressed on a net calorific basis.
-Where a different basis is used, the values should be converted prior to applying the emission factor, for example using the method provided by the IPCC.
+- 21 The activity data are the annual fuel quantity combusted by vehicles for ground transport (F_y).
+In this - 22 approach, the user obtains aggregated data for all vehicle fuel types together, in energy units (TJ or - similar).
+Users can obtain the data from, in order of priority: 1) the national energy balance or similar - 24 national energy statistics, 2) a data collection process or 3) international sources. - 25 During the compilation of activity data, it is also necessary to select any conversion factors needed to - 26 convert the fuel use data into units that are compatible for multiplication with the emission factor.
+The - 27 default IPCC emission factors are expressed in units of kgCO2/TJ on a net calorific basis (i.e., NCVs are - 28 applied in order to determine the usable heat energy released through the combustion), so fuel activity - 29 data should be in energy units.
+It is important to determine whether the energy units are expressed on a - 30 net calorific basis.
+Where a different basis is used, the values should be converted prior to applying the - 31 emission factor, for example using the method provided by the IPCC.19 nggip.iges.or.jp/public/2006gl/pdf/2_Volume2/V2_1_Ch1_Introduction.pdf#page=17.
+Note, the enhanced transparency framework states that, "Each Party shall use the 2006 IPCC Guidelines and any subsequent version or refinement of the IPCC Guidelines agreed upon by the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA)".